 What factors should you consider when buying a midrange smartphone?

 Buying a new device can be intimidating, but a few questions can help guide you through the process.
 First: what platform do you want to use?
 If the answer is iOS, that narrows your options down to exactly one phone.
 (Thankfully, it’s great.)
 And if you’re an Android fan, there’s no shortage of compelling options.
 Both platforms have their strengths, so you shouldn’t rule either out.

 Obviously, also consider how much you’re comfortable spending.
 Even increasing your budget by $100 more can get you a dramatically better product.
 And manufacturers tend to support their more expensive devices for longer.
 It’s definitely worth buying something toward the top limit of what you can afford.

 Having an idea of your priorities will help inform your budget.
 Do you want a long battery life or fast charging speed?
 Do you value speedy performance above all else?
 Or would you like the best possible cameras?
-While they continue to improve every year, midrange phones still involve some compromises, and knowing what’s important to you will make choosing one easier.
+While they continue to improve every year, even the best midrange smartphones still demand some compromises, and knowing what’s important to you will make choosing one easier.

 Lastly, pay attention to wireless bands and network compatibility.
 If you don’t want to worry about that, your best bet is to buy directly from your carrier.
 To make things easier, all the phones we recommend are compatible with every major US wireless provider and can be purchased unlocked.

 What won’t you get from a midrange smartphone?